 HDF5 employs an extremely flexible mechanism called the virtual file layer, or VFL, for file I/O. A full understanding of the VFL is only necessary if you plan to write your own drivers (see "Virtual File Layer" and "List of VFL Functions" in the HDF5 Technical Notes).
 For our purposes here, it is sufficient to know that the low-level drivers used for file I/O reside in the VFL, as illustrated in the following figure.
+Note that H5FD_STREAM is not available with 1.8.x and later versions of the library.

 Figure 2.
-I/O path from application through VFL and low-level drivers to storage level
+I/O path from application through VFL and low-level drivers to storage

 As mentioned above, HDF5 applications access HDF5 files through various low-level file drivers.
-The default HDF5 file storage layout is as an unbuffered permanent file which is a single, contiguous file on local disk.
-The default driver for that layout is the SEC2 driver, H5FD_SEC2.
+The default driver for that layout is the POSIX driver (also known as the SEC2 driver), H5FD_SEC2.
 Alternative layouts and drivers are designed to suit the needs of a variety of systems, environments, and applications.
+The drivers are listed in the table below.